Atlas975/Notes/Databases/Database_keys.md

 ## Composite key
 - Key made up of two or more attributes that together uniquely identify a record.

+### Prime attributes
+- Any attribute that is part of any candidate key, can be used to uniquely identify a tuple

+### Non-prime attributes
+- All other attributes that cannot act as a unique identifier, can be decomposed further

 ## Candidate key
 - Set of attributes that can be used as the primary key for a table.
 A table can have multiple candidate keys, but only one primary key.
 ## Alternate key